FaerberDominik/FaerberDominik_GitHub/README.md

 Hey everybody! 👋

-My name is Dominik Faerber, a current BSc Student in Computer Science @ETHzurich.
+My name is Dominik Faerber, a BSc Student in Electrical Engineering and Information Technology @ETHzurich.

-- 🧠 I'm fascinated by the intersection of neuroscience, engineering and AI/ ML.
+- 🧠 I'm fascinated by neural/ cognitive sciences and how engineering and AI/ ML principles can be applied in this context.